JackSwitzerSchool/APSC174/content/notes/surjective.md

 weight: 17
 ---

-Function surjectivity is when all elements of the co-domain are mapped to.
+A [[mapping|Function]] is surjective when all elements of the co-domain are mapped to.

 This is also called "Onto"